sillyhatday/GAMEBOY-MBC5-CPLD-2MB/README.md

 https://github.com/Bucket-Mouse

-credit xuk, jamo, alex, deceptive thinker, Thanks to Xukkorz, Drew, Jamo, Alex & Deceptive Thinker for their input and anyone else who I may have forgotten.
+Thanks to Xukkorz, Drew, Jamo, Alex & Deceptive Thinker for their input and anyone else who I may have forgotten.